 Two parent days at every grade level, sponsored by the Title I program, offer opportunities for parents to learn how to help their children be successful at school.
 Our website provides many resources for parents including links to county and state agencies and fun educational sites.
 Parents are invited each fall and spring to a Parents As Partners meeting to learn more about the Title I program and offer input to strengthen programming for Title I students and their families.
 Invitations to the Parents as Partners meetings are sent to all families within the Principal newsletters and posted online at the school website.
 If you are interested in being part of the Parent Advisory Group, please contact the school office.

 SCHOOL DAY

-REGULAR DAILY SCHEDULE HALF DAY SCHEDULE 8:28 AM Buses and Walkers Arrive 8:28 AM Buses and Walkers 8:28 AM Students Enter the Building 8:28 AM Students Enter the Building 8:38 AM Classes Begin-Breakfast in Classroom 8:38 AM Classes Begin-Breakfast in Classroom 11:00 AM -1:05 PM Lunch Periods 3:53 PM Classes Dismissed 12:10 PM Classes Dismiss
+REGULAR DAILY SCHEDULE

+8:30 AM Buses and Walkers Arrive 8:30 AM Students Enter the Building 8:40 AM Classes Begin-Breakfast Served 11:00 AM -1:05 PM Lunch Periods 3:55 PM Classes Dismissed